 The Bank's subsidiary, Bahrain Saudi bank B.S.C.
 (BSB) is a publically listed commercial bank in the Kingdom of Bahrain.
 BSB operates under a retail banking license issued by the CBB.
-BSB has applied for an Islamic retail banking license with the CBB and is awaiting approval as of 30 June 2010.
-The Bank and its subsidiary, BSB, (together known as "the Group") operate through eight retail branches in the Kingdom of Bahrain
+BSB has applied for an Islamic retail banking license with the CBB and is awaiting approval as of 30 June 2011.
+The Bank and its subsidiary, BSB, (together known as "the Group") operate through twelve retail branches in the Kingdom of Bahrain

-The interim condensed consolidated financial statements and capital adequacy regulatory disclosure of ASBB have been prepared on a consistent basis where applicable.
+The interim condensed consolidated financial statements and capital adequacy regulatory disclosures of the Group have been prepared on a consistent basis where applicable.